RealDeuce/bfrd-obsidian/Backgrounds and Talents/Martial Talents.md

 *Prerequisite: Proficiency with Light or Medium Armor*
 You’ve trained to improve your use of armor.
 You gain these benefits:
 * If you are proficient with light armor, you gain proficiency with medium armor.
 If you are proficient with medium armor, you gain proficiency with heavy armor and shields.
-* If you are wearing armor that would normally impose disadvantage on DEX (Stealth) checks, you instead roll normally and can’t have advantage or disadvantage on the check.
+* If you are wearing armor that would normally impose disadvantage on DEX (Stealth) checks, you don’t have disadvantage on the check from wearing the armor, though you may still have disadvantage from other sources.
 * You can add up to +3 (instead of +2) to your AC based on your DEX while wearing medium armor.
 # Combat Conditioning
 You’ve endured extensive training to withstand the rigors of combat.
 You gain these benefits:
 * Your hit point maximum increases by 2 for each character level you have.
 Each time you gain a level after taking this talent, your hit point maximum increases by 2.
 * When you roll hit dice to recover hit points, treat any roll lower than your current PB as though it were equal to your PB.
 # Furious Charge
 You’ve learned to press every advantage and hammer into enemies.
-Each time you move 20 feet in a straight line toward a creature and hit it with a melee weapon attack or an unarmed strike, the attack gains your choice of two of the following benefits:
+Each time you move 20 feet in a straight line toward a creature and hit it with a melee weapon attack or an unarmed strike before the start of your next turn, the attack gains your choice of two of the following benefits:
 * The attack deals additional damage of your weapon’s damage type equal to your PB.
 * If the target is one size larger than you or smaller, it is pushed 10 feet directly away from you.
 * The target must succeed on a STR save or be knocked prone.
 The save DC equals 8 + your PB + your STR modifier.